ibm-js/ecma402/cldr/config/README.md

 #ecma402 - CLDR Configuration

 This directory contains the configuration files for creating the JSON data for ecma402, using the Ldml2JsonConverter utility which is published as part of Unicode CLDR.
+We use a customized set of configuration files to filter down the resulting JSON to only those fields that are actually used by our ECMA-402 implementation.
+The JSON files from the CLDR distrubution ARE use the same naming and keys as we do here, so it is possible to use JSON directly from CLDR's json.zip or json_full.zip.
+Doing so will simply result in some wasted space and possible a slower data load, as there are many fields in the CLDR's JSON that we cimply don't use.

-CLDR Version = CLDR 25 ( Released 2014-03-19 )
+CLDR Version = CLDR 26 ( Released 2014-09-18 )

 ## Covered Locales